JimmyGnosis/TileFix/README.md

 21 (pistol pickup) - Sprite dumped from voxel created by ReaperMan

-48 (AMMOLOTS) - Borrowed graphic from Shadow Warrior Beta 2524-2526 (pistol idle and firing) - Contains some graphics from Duke Nukem 64 created by Eurocom
+48 (AMMOLOTS) - Borrowed graphic from Shadow Warrior Beta

+860,861,4954 - Contain some visual improvements from Shadow Warrior 2524-2526 (pistol idle and firing) - Contains some graphics from Duke Nukem 64 created by Eurocom
 2531 (reloading pistol magazine) - Contains some graphics from Duke Nukem 64 created by Eurocom
 2544 (RPG idle frame) - Based off tile from the aborted Hail to the King port, I believe made by Fox.
 Some elements recreated from LameDuke tile.